-We started running design sprints in 2016 to help our clients build better digital products, faster.
-Since then, we have travelled the world and helped companies big and small incorporate this framework as part of their innovation toolkit.
-We facilitated design sprints for cross-functional product teams, marketing teams, production teams, sales teams, executive teams, and so on.
-No matter the industry, company culture or country, inducing the ‘fail fast, learn fast’ mindset is not as easy as it sounds.
-Even if it makes total sense in theory, it is complicated to apply it in practice.
+We started running Design Sprints in 2016 to help our clients build better digital products faster.
+Since then, we have traveled the world and helped companies big and small incorporate this framework into their innovation toolkit.
+We facilitated Design Sprints for cross-functional product teams, marketing teams, production teams, sales teams, executive teams, and so on.
+No matter the industry, company culture, or country, inducing the ‘fail fast, learn fast’ mindset is not as easy as it sounds.
+Even if it makes total sense in theory, it isn't straightforward to apply in practice.

-There are multiple reasons for this, but one of the most important ones is the ‘pressure to perform’.
-In a world where we value outcomes and results, smart decisions and influential leaders, the pressure to perform causes lots of anxiety and stress.
+There are multiple reasons for this, but one of the most important ones is the pressure to perform.
+In a world where we value outcomes and results, smart decisions, and influential leaders, the pressure to perform causes lots of anxiety and stress.
 Anxiety triggers biases.
-When relying too heavily on biases, we end up following the ‘safe path’.
-Following the safe path means sticking with previous decisions and not experimenting anymore.
+When relying too heavily on biases, we end up following the ‘safe path.’
+Following the safe path means sticking with old ways of working, previous decisions, and not experimenting anymore.

-In a design sprint, the pressure to perform will lead the sprint team members to generate common ideas, create safe solutions and rely on best practices.
+In a Design Sprint, the pressure to perform makes the sprint team members generate more common ideas, safer solutions and rely on best practices.

 Disruptive innovation, bold ideas, out of the box thinking are harder to achieve when high stakes are in play.